Designing a procure-to-pay web application for the construction industry.

 How might we reimagine a procurement process that empowers contractors, optimizes the information flow, and mitigates the risks

-I cannot show the majority of work I did at Constrafor due to proprietary concerns, but please feel free to reach out to me to discuss the UX design for SaaS and construction software. 🤘🏻
+I cannot show the majority of work I did at Constrafor due to NDA, but please feel free to reach out to me to discuss the UX design for SaaS and construction software. 🤘🏻